 -

-The home is full, happy, and buzzing and needs a grounded professional to keep care quality and teamwork at their best.
+The home is full, happy, and busy and now needs a steady, supportive leader to keep care quality high and the team working at their best.

-Take the lead between the manager and deputy, mentor senior carers, audit standards, coach on best practice, and make sure every resident receives the attention they deserve.
+You'll sit between the Manager and Deputy, supporting senior carers, keeping standards high, mentoring the team, auditing care quality, and making sure every resident receives the attention they deserve.

 Type: Permanent Location: Stoke-on-Trent, England